Guzmud/pocketldap/README.md

 # pocketLDAP

-slapd running in a Docker container with a Flask API app for interface.
+slapd running in a Docker container with an apistar app for interface.

 ## Requirements